devops459/Trainings-2021Jan/K8S.md

 - Day-9:
     - Cluster adminstration
         - Adding a new node to cluster
-	- Deleting  node to cluster
+        - Deleting a node from cluster
         - cordon & uncodon node
         - evacuate pods
         - process to upgrade a cluster
         - common issues & trobleshooting